siongui/paligo/README.rst

 Travis CI output nothing in 10 minutes so the deployment fails because 10 min no output constraint.

-The workaround I thought is - the first time deployment is manually done.
-I create symlinks for all webpages (more than 1M+ symlinks) on my local Ubuntu machine, and push the whole repo to remote gh-pages branch of GitHub repo.
-The following is git instructions for first-time deployment [9]_:
+I tried to deploy the website on my local Ubuntu machine, and after some investigation [9]_, I successfully deploy to GitHub Pages:

 .. code-block:: bash